rhiot/rhiot/docs/readme.md

 Keep in mind that the metric values read by these operations are saved to the metrics database and can be accessed later on (see [Devices Data Analytics](https://github.com/rhiot/rhiot/blob/master/docs/readme.md#devices-data-analytics)).
-Also if the device is disconnected at the moment when the REST API is called, the value will be read from the metrics history, instead of the real device.
+Also if the device is disconnected at the moment when the REST API is called, the value will be read from the metrics history database, instead of the real device.
 If there is no historical value available for the given device and metric, the `unknown - device disconnected` value will be returned for it.
 For example:

      $ curl http://rhiot.net:15000/device/foo/firmwareVersion
-    {"firmwareVersion":"Unknown - device disconnected"}
+    {"firmwareVersion":"unknown - device disconnected"}

 ##### Creating virtual devices

 Device Cloudlet offers you the option to create the *virtual devices*.
 Virtual devices can be used to represent the clients whom can't use LWM2M API.
-For example the Android phone can use REST calls only to create and maintain the projection of itself as the virtual device even if you can't install LWM2M client on that device.
+For example the Android phone could use REST calls only to create and maintain the projection of itself as the virtual device even if you can't install LWM2M client on that device.

 To create the virtual device, send the `POST` request to the `/client` URI.
 For example: